 - 2. The parties to this Agreement confirm their commitment to ensuring reliability of performance in the interests of tertiary institution shareholders, applicants, the Company and the employees of the Company. - 3.
-To this end, the parties seek to ensure that where there is a potential for dispute that the agreed steps as outlined in this Clause are followed to ensure prompt resolution by conciliation in good faith. - 4.
-The parties shall respectively notify the other in writing as soon as possible of any matter, which in the opinion of that party may give rise to a dispute.
-Notifications to UAC should be addressed to the Human Resources Manager. - 5.
-In the event of a dispute arising at a job level, the employee(s), the immediate supervisor, the relevant Senior Executive (SE) and the Human Resources Manager shall immediately confer with the employee(s) at job level and shall attempt to resolve the dispute without delay.
-Where the immediate supervisor is a Senior Executive or involvement of the immediate supervisor or Senior Executive is inappropriate, the General Manager, People & Finance shall provide assistance when requested. - 6.
-Where agreement cannot be reached at job level, the employee(s) or the employee's CPSU representative shall request a meeting to discuss the matter in dispute with the relevant SE, the Human Resources Manager and the Managing Director. - 7.
+To this end, the parties seek to ensure that where there is potential for dispute that the agreed steps as outlined in this Clause are followed to ensure prompt resolution by conciliation in good faith.

+- 4. The parties shall respectively notify the other in writing as soon as possible of any matter, which in the opinion of that party may give rise to a dispute.
+Notifications to UAC should be addressed to the Human Resources (HR) Manager. - 5.
+In the event of a dispute arising at the job level, the employee(s), the immediate supervisor/manager, the relevant executive and the HR Manager shall confer with the employee(s) and shall attempt to resolve the dispute without delay.
+Where the immediate supervisor/manager is an Executive or involvement of the immediate supervisor/manager or Executive is inappropriate, the HR Manager shall provide further assistance when requested. - 6.
+Where agreement cannot be reached at the job level, the employee(s) or the employee's CPSU representative shall request a meeting to discuss the matter in dispute with the relevant executive and the HR Manager.
+The dispute may be escalated to the Managing Director if a resolution cannot be reached. - 7.
 If the matter is not resolved following the application of the processes above, a party may refer the dispute to the Fair Work Commission for conciliation and/or arbitration.
-The parties shall agree to be bound by any order or determination made by the Fair Work Commission.

-- 8. Where the Fair Work Commission determines that it does not have jurisdiction to arbitrate, the parties agree to be bound by any recommendation made to the parties by the Fair Work Commission to resolve the dispute. - 9.
+The parties shall agree to be bound by any order or determination made by the Fair Work Commission. - 8.
+Where the Fair Work Commission determines that it does not have jurisdiction to arbitrate, the parties agree to be bound by any recommendation made to the parties by the Fair Work Commission to resolve the dispute. - 9.
 Pending completion of the processes outlined in this Clause, work shall continue as normal without interruption, with the exception of critical issues of work health and safety.
-No party shall engage in provocative action, and pending resolution of any dispute, the status quo shall continue. - 10.
+No party shall engage in provocative action, and pending the resolution of any dispute, the status quo shall continue. - 10.
 At any stage in this process, an employee, who is affected by the dispute or grievance may: - (a) Request the involvement of a higher level of Management. - (b) Seek assistance from the CPSU if they are a member of the CPSU. - (c) Seek assistance from a Company's association or alternatively nominate a representative in writing.

-9. Joint Consultative Committee
+9 Joint Consultative Committee

-The parties to this Agreement have established a Joint Consultative Committee.
+The parties to this Agreement have established a Joint Consultative Committee (JCC).
 The parties agree to abide by the Constitution of this Committee, which has been adopted by consensus and which is annexed hereto as Appendix 2.
 The Constitution may be amended by agreement between the Managing Director and the CPSU.
 The parties agree that the Constitution shall be read as if part of this Agreement.

-10. Definitions
+10 Definitions

-In this Agreement, unless the context otherwise indicates or requires the following terms will mean:
+In this Agreement, the following terms will mean:

-Agreement - the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2017-2020 (EA)
+Agreement - the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2021-2024 (EA)

-Bullying - is repeated, unreasonable behaviour directed towards an employee or group of employees that has the potential to create a risk to health, safety and wellbeing.
-It includes behaviour that could be expected to intimidate, offend, degrade, humiliate, undermine or threaten.
+Bullying - is repeated, unreasonable behaviour directed towards an employee or group of employees and the behaviour has the potential to create a risk to health, safety and wellbeing.
+It can include behaviour that could be expected to intimidate, offend, degrade, humiliate, undermine or threaten.
 A bully is a person who uses strength or power to coerce others by fear.
 The Company is opposed to bullying in the workplace and will take all reasonable steps to ensure the work environment is free from bullying.